asad2200/rest-api/README.md

 <p align='center'> Projects of this repo </p>

-1. serialization
+`1. serialization projects`

       - validation
       - validators
       - field level validation
       - object level validation
       - serializarTutorial (only api)
       - CRUDApp with validation (only api)

       - ModalSrApp model serializer with validation (only api)

-2. API View
+`2.
+API View projects`

       - Function based apiview - FunctionApiViewCrud (only api)
       - Classed based apiview - same as functionbased apiview

       - Generic View using Mixin - GenericViewCrud ( only api )
       - Concrete View - ConcreteView ( only api )

       - Viewset class - ViewSetClass ( only api )
       - ModelViewSet Class - ModelViewSetClass ( only api )
       - ReadOnlyModelViewSet Class - Same as ModelViewSet class but only have list and retrive method

-3. Authentication and Permission
+`3.
+Authentication and Permission projects`

       - Authentication
          - BasicAuthentication - BasicAuthenticationClass ( only api )

       - Permission
          - AllowAny
          - IsAuthenticated
          - IsAdminUser